 Data caveats

-The research covers the time period from 2015 to 2021.
-Data for 2022 and 2023 is partially complete and not representative of all aid flows to the region.
+The research covers the period from 2015 to 2023.
+Data for 2024 and 2025 is partially complete and not representative of all aid flows to the region.
 Data for non-traditional development partners is likely to be incomplete.
 Additionally, the OECD relies on partner self-reporting of OOF flows, and partners report into it to varying degrees.
 It likely understates the actual volume of OOF being transferred to the region.

 Review process